 Fortunately, link expirations are a very simple feature you can use across your website and social media platforms.
 They can provide you with unmatched control over your links, which enables you to provide different types of offers and content to your website visitors.

-In this post, we'll introduce you to link expirations and three reasons you should use them on your website.
+In this post, we'll introduce you to link expirations and three reasons why you should use them on your website.
 Then we'll show you how to set up link expirations in Pretty Links.
 Let's get started!

 Link expirations are links that end on a set date or after a predetermined number of clicks.
 These expirations are commonly used by marketers and bloggers, as they offer a simple way to protect content and offer limited deals to followers and readers.
 However, link expirations can also: